beaver-lodge/beaver/README.md

 ## Erlang apps under the Beaver umbrella project

-LLVM/MLIR is a giant project, Beaver have hundreds of Erlang modules and thousands of functions.
+LLVM/MLIR is a giant project, and built around that Beaver have hundreds of Erlang modules and thousands of functions.
 To properly ship LLVM/MLIR and streamline the development process, we need to carefully break the functionalities at different level into different Erlang apps under the same umbrella.

 - `:beaver_nx`: Pure Elixir, compiler backend for [Nx](https://github.com/elixir-nx/nx/tree/main/nx#readme).
 - `:beaver`: Pure Elixir, top level app ships the high level functionalities including IR generation and pattern definition.